Skip to content

 Use the Free GitHub Organization

-There are three steps to using this account moving forward:
+There are two steps to using this account moving forward:

-1. One-time only: You need to add your 6 Secrets to this organization account (instructions are in next section)
+1. One-time only: You need to add your 6 Secrets and 1 Variable to this organization account (instructions are in next section)

 • When you do the fork, there will be a dropdown menu under Owner for you to select the account for the fork